XRPLF/rippled/SECURITY.md

 We will triage and respond to your disclosure within 24 hours.
 Beyond that, we will work to analyze the issue in more detail, formulate, develop and test a fix.

-While we commit to responding with 24 hours of your initial report with our triage assesment, we cannot guarantee a response time for the remaining steps.
+While we commit to responding with 24 hours of your initial report with our triage assessment, we cannot guarantee a response time for the remaining steps.
 We will communicate with you throughout this process, letting you know where we are and keeping you updated on the timeframe.

 ## Bug Bounty Program

-[Ripple](https://ripple.com) is generously sponsoring a bug bounty program for vulnerabilities in [`rippled`](https://github.com/ripple/rippled) (and other related projects, like [`ripple-lib`](https://github.com/ripple/ripple-lib).
+[Ripple](https://ripple.com) is generously sponsoring a bug bounty program for vulnerabilities in [`rippled`](https://github.com/ripple/rippled) (and other related projects, like [`ripple-lib`](https://github.com/ripple/ripple-lib)).

-This program allows us to recognise and reward individuals or groups that identify and report bugs.
+This program allows us to recognize and reward individuals or groups that identify and report bugs.
 In summary, order to qualify for a bounty, the bug must be:

 1. **In scope**.
 Only bugs in software under the scope of the program qualify.
 Currently, that means `rippled` and `ripple-lib`.
 2. **Relevant**.
 A security issue, posing a danger to user funds, privacy or the operation of the XRP Ledger.